rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 enabled = false
 ```

-And now after putting the code into `src/main.rs` and another quick `cargo embed` you should see
+And now after putting the code into `src/main.rs` and another quick `cargo embed` (again with the same flags you used before)
-"`1000 ms passed`" being sent to your console every second from your MCU.
+you should see "`1000 ms passed`" being sent to your console every second from your MCU.

 ## Blinking

 Now we've arrived at the point where we can combine our new knowledge about GPIO and delay abstractions
 in order to actually make an LED on the back of the micro:bit blink.
 The resulting program is really just
-a mash-up of the one above and the one that turned an LED on in the last chapter and looks like this:
+a mash-up of the one above and the one that turned an LED on in the last section and looks like this:

 ```rs
 #![deny(unsafe_code)]